 Provide a narrative description of your proposed project.
 Describe the specific project elements and explain how they will lead to your project’s objectives.
 For assessment projects, describe your design and methodology.

+This a design project that will generate preliminary design deliverables focused on improving habitat conditions in the future construction phase.

-The Adopt A Stream Foundation (AASF) will work with stakeholders to complete final designs and report (as described in Manual 18 Appendix D-3) for the second phase of stream restoration at the Friendly Village Mobile Home Park in Redmond, WA along Bear Creek Reach 6.
-AASF will create a Request for Proposals (RFP) and select a qualified engineer that will be responsible for topographic surveying, hydraulic analysis, preliminary and final designs, and permitting assistance.
+The Adopt A Stream Foundation (AASF) will work with stakeholders to complete preliminary designs and report (as described in Manual 18 Appendix D-2) for the second phase of stream restoration at the Friendly Village Mobile Home Park in Redmond, WA along Bear Creek Reach 6.
+AASF will create a Request for Proposals (RFP) and select a qualified engineer that will be responsible for topographic surveying, hydraulic analysis, cultural resource requirements, preliminary designs, and permitting assistance.
 AASF will work closely with the consultant and the landowner to develop designs that will provide the maximum benefit to fish and be acceptable to the landowner.

 Project design shall improve salmon habitat and increase fish production through the future restoration project by: installing Large Woody Debris, re-vegetating the riparian buffer, increasing flood plain connectivity and re-establishing stream processes.
 Stakeholders in the design process include: AASF, WRIA 8, permit agencies, and Friendly Village Park landowner.